steevschmidt/NEC-220.87-Methods/embed_demo/README.md

 ## Example Implementation

 The `acme-embed-demo.html` file in this directory provides a complete example of how to embed the Panel Capacity Calculator and interact with it.
+Try it out at https://panel.hea.com/embed_demo/acme-embed-demo.html

 Key features of this example:

 1. Configuring the calculator with user-selected parameters
 2. Receiving and displaying calculation results